-(H) The surveillance department must possess the capability to receive an audible or visual alert indicating unauthorized access to any slot machine.
-A surveillance employee shall monitor all slot machines for which an alert is received until such time as the unauthorized access has been addressed.
+(I) The surveillance department must receive an audible or visual alert indicating unauthorized access to any slot machine.
+A surveillance employee shall monitor all slot machines for which an alert is received until such

-(I) The surveillance system of licensed casino facilities must possess the capability to monitor and record a general overview of activities occurring in each casino cage and vault area, with sufficient clarity to identify employees within the cage and patrons and employees at the counter areas including a facial view of the patrons.
+(J) The surveillance system of licensed casino facilities must monitor and record a general overview of activities occurring in each casino cage and vault area, with sufficient clarity to identify employees within the cage and patrons and employees at the counter areas including a facial view of the patrons.

 (A) All recordings of coverage, including audio recordings, must be retained for a minimum of thirty days.